+Α. Section Includes:

-- A. This Section includes the following: - 1.
-Demolition and removal of building components and materials. - 2.
-Disconnecting, capping or sealing, abandoning in-place and removing site utilities. - B. Refer to Section Selective Demolition Roofing for selective demolition of roof areas.
+- 1. Demolition and removal of building components and materials. - Disconnecting, capping or sealing, abandoning in-place and removing site 2. utilities.

-- A. Demolish: Detach items from existing construction and legally dispose of them off-site, unless indicated to be removed and reinstalled. - B. Remove and Store: Detach items from existing construction and deliver them to Owner's on site storage area ready to be reinstalled. - C. Existing to Remain: Existing items of construction that are not to be removed and that are not otherwise indicated to be removed or removed and reinstalled.
+- Demolish: Detach items from existing construction and legally dispose of them off-site, Α. unless indicated to be removed and reinstalled. - B. Remove and Store: Detach items from existing construction and deliver them to Owner's on site storage area ready to be reinstalled. - C. Existing to Remain: Existing items of construction that are not to be removed and that are not otherwise indicated to be removed or removed and reinstalled.